nikoloss/pyfadeaway/readme.md

 # This is a server demo, it shows a simply way to export a function to the
 # outside world by using a decorator, "export".
 import time
-from fadeaway.core import server, main
+from fadeaway.core import main from fadeaway.device import server

 rpc = server.RemoteSrv()